lewis831/albums/README.md

 ----------
 This is full native iOS and Android app written in React Native.
 It renders entirely native device specific native UI through React Native JavaScript.

+Click here to see a video of the app: https://www.youtube.com/watch?v=tfL7ve0JBHU

 1. To get started first Xcode and Android studio then install the following in terminal:

       brew install node